sassoftware/sas-viya-sdk-js/documentation/docs/guides/export-report-package.md

 ## What do I do with the SAS Report Package?

-The exported report package includes a sample HTML page (`index.html`) that demonstrates the mechanics of how to use the SAS Visul Analytics SDK to render the report content.
-In order to see the sample page, deploy all of the report package contents to a web server.
-Then, navigate a web browser to the URL of the `index.html` file.
+The exported report package includes a sample HTML page (`index.html`) that demonstrates the mechanics of how to use the SAS Visual Analytics SDK to render the report content.
+A second HTML page (`packageIndex.html`) is included to give you detailed information about all of the exported report objects and code snippets and to help you incorporate them into your own page.
+In order to see these HTML pages, deploy all of the report package contents to a web server.
+Then, navigate a web browser to the URL of the `index.html` or `packageIndex.html` file.

 When you create a new web page or embed report content into an existing web page, it is common to co-locate the report package content with other assets for the web page.
 You might want to have a `reportAsests` folder that is deployed along with your HTML file.
 However, it is possible to put the report package content anywhere that is accessible through a URL.